Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/training-your-mind.md

 _"I am not afraid, for I have mastered my mind, and with it, have seen the greatest truth, beauty, and power that the universe has to offer.
 I now die, but I have lived, and I have seen the face of God.
 So I shall walk into the sunset knowing that all is well, and I have fulfilled what I was meant to do."_

-Are these words true for you?
+Are these words true for you, Ben?
 Make them so.